Deep symbolic regression: Recovering mathematical expressions from data via risk-seeking policy gradients: Related Work

+\textbf{Autoregressive models.} The RNN-based distribution over expressions used in DSR is autoregressive, meaning each token is conditioned on the previously sampled tokens.
+Autoregressive models have proven to be useful for audio and image data \citep{oord2016wavenet, oord2016pixel} in addition to the AutoML works discussed above; we further demonstrate their efficacy for hierarchical expressions.
 GraphRNN defines a distribution over graphs that generates an adjacency matrix one column at a time in autoregressive fashion \citep{you2018graphrnn}.
-In principle, we could have constrained GraphRNN to define the distribution over expressions, since trees are a special case of graphs.
+In principle, GraphRNN could be constrained to define a distribution over expressions, since trees are a special case of graphs.
 However, GraphRNN constructs graphs breadth-first, whereas expressions are more naturally represented using depth-first traversals \citep{li2005prefix}.
-Further, DSR exploits the hierarchical nature of trees by providing the parent and sibling as inputs to the RNN, and leverages the additional structure of expression trees that a node's value determines its number of children (e.g. cosine is a unary node).
+Further, DSR exploits the hierarchical nature of trees by providing the parent and sibling as inputs to the RNN, and leverages the additional structure of expression trees that a node's value determines its number of children (e.g. cosine is a unary operator and thus has one child).